ghoomfrog/silili/README.md

 	<dt>taka<dd>side
 	<dt>kun<dd>start
 	<dt>manka<dd>end or edge
+	<dt>tja
+	<dd>1. source
+	<dd>2. factor or cause
 </dl>

 ### In Min Si:

+- *in* is pretending to stuff something down with down-pointing fingers, starting near the chest.
+- *pi* is a horizontal sideways flat hand.
+- *kum* is pretending to grab and pull something from the side toward the chest.
+- *kam* is an backward open hand gesture moving backward.
+- *u* is an upward moon hand.
 - *tal* is a downward open hand, circling horizontally.
 - *pin* is a "tiny" gesture rotated 45 degrees and moving forward
 - *kala* is a flat hand circling vertically around the cheek.
 - *um* is a downward flat hand with side-pointing fingers.
-- *in* is pretending to stuff something down with down-pointing fingers, starting near the chest.
-- *pi* is a horizontal sideways flat hand.
-- *kam* is an backward open hand gesture moving backward.
-- *kum* is pretending to grab and pull something from the side toward the chest.
-- *u* is an upward moon hand.
 - *aka* is a forward flat hand, circling vertically.
 - *umu* is a backward flat hand, circling vertically.
 - *apa* is a backward hand pointing up.